thumulakaru/Unit-4-project/README.md

 ### Displaying Posts
 ![Flow Diagram for Displaying Posts](https://github.com/thumulakaru/Unit-4-project/blob/main/assets/flow_diag_show_posts_flow_diag.png)

 **Fig.8** *Flow diagram of the post displaying system.
-This is used to display posts in the dashboard according to what the user nededs at the moment.*
+This is used to display posts in the dashboard according to what the user needs at the moment.*

 ### Like/Dislike System
 ![Flow Diagram or the Like/Dislike System](https://github.com/thumulakaru/Unit-4-project/blob/main/assets/like_or_dislike_flow_diag.png)